-Once the first layer of paint has completely dried it is time to add more color, and at this point it is all about playing!
+Once the first layer of paint has completely dried it is time to add more color, and at this point, it is all about playing!
 Don’t be afraid to work up to and on the Galaxy portion as well.
 Adding some random sponge marks of color in and around the white will create more interest and depth.

 Don’t forget to continue down into the lake area of the painting too!
-I will often use more side to side motions to create a more watery texture.
+I will often use more side-to-side motions to create a more watery texture.
 It is also important to remember it is a reflection of the sky that implies that it is water.
 Try to mirror the colors in the lake area.

 Mixing your colors:

 There are two ways you can mix your colors.
 The first is to mix colors directly on your canvas.
-This creates a free-flowing look, and is a great way to create subtle blotches of color.
+This creates a free-flowing look and is a great way to create subtle blotches of color.

-The other option is to mix your colors on your palette first, then transfer them to your canvas.
+The other option is to mix the colors on your palette first, then transfer them to your canvas.
 This allows a little more control.
 I tend to do this when I want to lighten, darken or add more punch to a particular area.

 Using your sponges:

 Using your sponges in different ways will create different textures and effects.
-Try lightly wiping to create wisps, circular motions to create a cloudy effect, dabbing, twisting, and rubbing will work together to create a more natural un-uniform sky.
+Try lightly wiping to create wisps, and circular motions to create a cloudy effect, dabbing, twisting, and rubbing will work together to create a more natural un-uniform sky.

 Step 6: Galaxy time!

-Now that you have your sky in, it is time to work create some highlights and dimension to your galaxy.
+Now that you have your sky in, it is time to work to create some highlights and dimension for your galaxy.
 Start by using a clean slightly more wet sponge.
 Water down the color that you would like to use and gently glaze the color over the white of the galaxy (be sure that it is dry).
 This will create that bright color pop.

 Add some bright white random dabs over the glazed area and out into the sky.